Is the Medical Sales College an effective path to a medical sales career? Reviews are mixed, but many students swear by it.

 - San Diego

-Deciding to take this step to either jump into medical sales as a career or improve your current sales game is a major commitment.
+Deciding to take this step, whether to break into medical sales or improve your current sales game, is a major commitment.
 Even though Medical Sales College offers a degree in eight short weeks, you’ll still need to decide when is the right timing for you, your current job, and your personal life.

 Medical Sales College offers numerous programs with various requirements.
 However, most programs have one requirement in common — all medical sales representatives must complete industry credentialing prior to entering an operating room.
 Students are updated on hospital protocol, operating room etiquette, and industry regulations.